liuminxuan/keras-data-augmentation-res/README.md

-# An Research Of Training Data Augmentation For Deep Learning
+# A Research Of Training Data Augmentation For Deep Learning

 ### This is the source code of my graduation thesis.